 import requests

-# Define the API endpoint
+# Define the API endpoint and parameters

-url = "https://makeup-api.herokuapp.com/api/v1/products.json"
+url = "http://makeup-api.herokuapp.com/api/v1/products.json"

-params = {
+params = {"brand": "maybelline"}

-# Make the API request
+# Make the GET request

 response = requests.get(url, params=params)

-# Check if the request was successful
+# Check the response

 if response.status_code == 200: